What is a breast lift procedure?

 - Pre, post, and all follow-up appointments

 - Breast garment if having a breast lift with other procedures

-Dr. Freed has an on-site medical spa, which allows him to offer a special gift to each of his cosmetic patients.
-You will enjoy a complimentary makeup application with our makeup artist at Vibrance Medical Spa, as well as 10% off spa treatments, products, and spa gifts for one year following your cosmetic surgery.
-You will also receive a gift from the spa.
+Dr. Freed has an on-site medical spa and allows his cosmetic patients to enjoy 10% off all treatments and services for 1 year following surgery.
 This offer is only valid for our cosmetic patients, unfortunately, we do not offer this for patients going through insurance.

 Can I finance a breast lift surgery?

 Financing for your breast lift procedure is an option as well.
 We work with a variety of excellent financing companies that can be used for all types of cosmetic procedures.
-CareCredit and Alphaeon Credit are both reputable companies that offer a variety of easy monthly payment plans.
+CareCredit and PatientFi are both reputable companies that offer a variety of easy monthly payment plans.
 Financing is a great option if you don’t have the funds at the moment for your breast surgery or if you would simply prefer to make monthly payments.

 It is important that you meet with our patient coordinator to discuss the various programs we have available as well as assist you in finding the right fit for your budget.

 Why should I choose Freed Plastic Surgery for my breast lift surgery?

 - Dr. Freed and our staff have a wonderful reputation in the Sacramento, Roseville, and Auburn areas for being kind, patient-focused, and providing excellent care in a private setting.

 - Dr. Freed has over 25 years of post-residency experience with breast lift surgery.

 - A garment will be included with your breast lift surgery; which Dr. Freed will require that you wear for 2 weeks following surgery.

 - An ointment is included, to use on your incision sites, as well as a natural laxative called SurgiLax, which will help with any constipation that you may have from narcotics or medication.

 - We offer a private on-site fully accredited operative suite that has the highest level of safety, confidentiality, sterility, and professionalism.